hadion82/compose-multiplatform-architecture/README.md

 Instead it will fallback to this repository

 ## Architecture
-Main - Multiplatform Compose + MVI
+Multiplatform Compose + MVI
+When events and effects occur due to user interaction, they are delivered to the processor.
+Processor processes business logic and updates changed UI state

+As shown below, Events are processed synchronously and Effects are processed asynchronously.

-Bookmark - Muliplatform Compose + MVVM
+Muliplatform Compose + MVVM

 ## Chagned libraries for multi-platform compatibility